Authors: Arshit Jain and Sai Ahladini Tripathy, BeVigil Team

 Widespread Exposure of API Keys Imperils the Mobile App Ecosystem

 APIs have revolutionized how apps are developed and used.
 They make it easy for developers to build apps that communicate with multiple sources and efficiently manage data flowing to and from the apps.
-Hence, it is an integral part of how an app functions, hence app developers need to be cautious in how they handle these API keys and always follow secure coding practices to avoid any leak of their customer data. and Any systematic mishandling of API keys among app developers can cause threat to the app’s business.
+Hence, it is an integral part of how an app functions, hence app developers need to be cautious in how they handle these API keys and always follow secure coding practices to avoid any leak of their customer data and any systematic mishandling of API keys among app developers can cause a threat to the app’s business.

 In the event of not following these practices, unauthorized access to the keys can allow threat actors to query sensitive information or access critical data.
 A North Carolina State University Research discovered that over 100,000 GitHub repositories had leaked API or cryptographic keys.